 Ed's Shed: How to Tell If Your Guitar’s Neck Needs to be Adjusted

-My last blog post dealt with some of the things that can go wrong with your guitar’s top nut.
+One of my recent columns dealt with some of the things that can go wrong with your guitar’s top nut.
 Big slots, thin strings; the perfect recipe for horrible buzzes and rattles.

 Those nasty string buzzes and rattles can also be caused by nut slots that are cut too low.
 In extreme cases, the string(s) might actually be sitting on the first fret; or often a string just has to be close enough to the fret to make contact when it’s struck open.